Humming Inside Us

-How might we empower Chinese Americans to express their emotions while honoring and preserving their collectivist cultural values?
+How might we empower Chinese-American individuals in caring for their emotional well-being while honoring and preserving their collectivist cultural values?

 Context